 We will refer you to the appropriate service if your needs are urgent or can’t be met by our team.

-Surrey Community Rehabilitation Service (South West) is based at Milford Hospital and cover the areas of Guildford, Waverley and Surrey Heath.
+Surrey Community Rehabilitation Service (South West) is based at Milford Hospital and cover the areas of Guildford and Waverley.

 Please note that as we are a community team most appointments are offered within the home.